genomic-medicine-sweden/nallo/docs/usage.md

 - If running without `--skip_snv_annotation`, you will also need to download VEP plugin files to supply with `--vep_plugin_files` see [example](https://raw.githubusercontent.com/genomic-medicine-sweden/test-datasets/nallo/reference/vep_plugin_files.csv).
 PLI and LoFtool.

+- If running without `--skip_snv_annotation`, `--variant_consequences_snv` is also required (File containing list of SO terms listed in the order of severity from most severe to lease severe for annotating genomic and mitochondrial SNVs.
+Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/variant_consequences_v2.txt).
+You can learn more about these terms [here](https://grch37.ensembl.org/info/genome/variation/prediction/predicted_data.html)).

 ```
 vep_files
 https://raw.githubusercontent.com/genomic-medicine-sweden/test-datasets/nallo/reference/vep_plugins/SpliceAI.pm